One can come up with hundreds of excuses for infidelity in marriage, but the person having an affair always has the choice to do or not to do.

 One can come up with hundreds of excuses in an attempt to obscure, but it all comes down to the same thing.
 The unfaithful partner chose a certain road and gleefully followed it to its end.

-However, there is also a trend that is more disturbing.
-In the recent years, I have noticed a trend among the therapy community where some therapists look for ways to assign blame for an affair to each spouse.
+In the recent years, I have noticed a disturbing trend among the therapy community where some therapists look for ways to assign blame for an affair to each spouse.
 In fact, many therapists have become quick to point the finger at the victim first and proclaim, “What role did you have in this?
 What did you do to make him/her do it?”

 Such proclamations of blame can be heard coming from therapists who otherwise seemed as if they were full of integrity.
 However, I do not believe that one can be full of integrity and still ask the victim of the affair to shoulder blame.